Nothing ruins a story faster than bad dialogue.

 Guess what?
 The best scenes of dialogue are never just about the explicit subject.

 Few writers prove the importance of subtext better than Jane Austen.
 Austen’s characters are bound by tradition and propriety, their conversations kneecapped by etiquette.
-Often the text of their dialogue—an upcoming party, for instance, or their modest inheritance—could bore the pants off any reader, if not for the rich and complex subtexts behind their words.

 In Sense and Sensibility, Elinor Dashwood and Edward Ferrars secretly love each other, though neither has ever said as much.
 For one thing, Edward is engaged to another woman.
 When his family disowns him for choosing a career in the church, Dashwood family friend Colonel Brandon decides to offer Edward the rector position in his parish.